inside.ewu.edu

 Admissions Criteria–students must be admitted to EWU (EWU Admissions) and be admitted to the School of Social Work.

-- Applicants must have no more than two breath area core requirements (BACRs) to be completed at the time of their application.
+• Applicants must have no more than three breath area core requirements (BACRs) to be completed at the time of their application.

 Admission Requirement for Transfer Students and Students Completing Direct Transfer (DTA) Degrees